therealmysteryman/udi-polyglot-v2-docker/README.md

 Polyglot is a Middleware between the Universal Devices ISY Home Automation device and any number of external devices and services.

+This a Docker Image that is build nightly